 A resume succinctly states career objectives, what you have to offer, and other relevant information.
 Keep your resumes to one or two pages as long resumes may hurt your job prospects.

-While a soft copy such as a PDF document of your resume is typically the go-to when sending your job applications via the internet, you can consider other ways to create an online resume.
-One example is a resume website.
+While a soft copy such as a PDF document of your resume is typically the go-to when sending your job applications via the internet, you can consider other ways to create an online resume, like a resume website.